newtonjin/phyper/README.md

 Worked.
 First try.
 Clean attach, no crash, plaintext NRpc data streaming across the console.
 The black box was open.

 With a physical device on WiFi, the network setup changed.
 PC (server) at `192.168.0.5`, Motorola at `192.168.0.X` via DHCP.
-Had to set `PUBLIC_HOST` on the server and update build scripts to use the LAN IP instead of `10.0.2.2` (the emulator's host alias).
+Had to set `PUBLIC_HOST` on the server and update build scripts to use the LAN IP instead of the emulator's host alias.
 Small price for actually working hooks.

+20$ USD btw, the phone was 20$.

 ---